nwspk/twitter-list-follower/README.md

 If these fail, then something has already gone wrong.
 Please raise an issue on this project with as much detail as possible, including what the computer spat back at you.

-From the root folder - cdk-list-follower - type `cdk deploy` into your terminal
+From the infrastructure folder - cdk-list-follower/infrastructure - type `cdk deploy` into your terminal